 The Wind River Indian Reservation in west-central Wyoming is nestled in the Wind River Basin and surrounded by the Wind River, Owl Creek, and Absaroka mountains.
 At roughly 2.2 million acres, the reservation is the 7th largest by land area in the United States, and 5th largest by population.
 The reservation is shared by the Eastern Shoshone and Northern Arapaho tribes, though it is the ancestral home to Eastern Shoshone tribal members going back at least 12,000 years.

-In the early years of European colonization, the Eastern Shoshone were among the earliest tribes in the area to trade with Spain and acquire horses, which continue to hold a strong resonance with tribal members.
+In the early years of European colonization, the Eastern Shoshone were among the first tribes in the area to trade with Spain and acquire horses, which continue to hold a strong resonance with tribal members today.
 The land offered fertile hunting grounds for buffalo and mountain sheep and became contested land in the 1800s when other tribes – including the Crow, Blackfeet, Cheyenne, Lakota, and Arapaho – encroached as they were pushed off their own homelands by the U.S. government and white settlers heading west.
 Fighting over control of the Wind River Basin was frequent between these tribes and the Eastern Shoshone during the 1860s and 1870s.
 Chief Washakie’s leadership and allied relationship with the U.S. government led to the local military fort being renamed in his honor in 1878; the military post remained active until 1909, by which time it had become a central place for the tribe.

 Headquartered today in Fort Washakie, the Eastern Shoshone Tribe has contemplated a cultural center and archives facility for more than 40 years.
 The CIRD local design workshop held in May 2024 built on early concepts which became more intentional in 2006, with a study commissioned by the Eastern Shoshone General Council.
 The 2006 study, led by Dr. Ren Freeman, generated strong support in the community for creating a unified space that could house Eastern Shoshone treasures and tell the tribe’s story on their own terms.
 The CIRD workshop brought together programming needs for a public museum, tribal gathering space, archival and artifact storage facilities, and office, research, and meeting spaces, all housed under one roof and infused with tribally significant themes and ideas.